WugulOra Indigenous Morning Ceremony

 CLEANSING THE WAY FOR NEW BEGINNINGS

-To prepare for the Morning Ceremony, winners of the 2016 National Aboriginal Dance Rites contest Koomurri Aboriginal Dance Troupe will hold a Smoking Ceremony.
+To prepare for the Morning Ceremony, winners of the 2016 National Aboriginal Dance Rites contest Koomurri Aboriginal Dance Troupe will hold a Smoking Ceremony at Barangaroo from 7:30am to 8am.

-Native leaves will be lit on Me-mel (Goat Island) and the fire will be transported to Marrinawi Cove.
-A procession will escort the fire from Marrinawi Cove to Walumil lawns at Barangaroo at 7:30am.
+On Australia Day, the fire will be transported from Goat Island to Marrinawi Cove.
+A procession will escort the fire from Marrinawi Cove to Walumil lawns at 7:30am.

-After 8:30am, the Smoking Ceremony will sail to Campbells Cove in the Rocks.
+At 8:30am, after the Morning Ceremony, the Smoking Ceremony will sail to Campbells Cove in the Rocks.
 Then the Smoking Ceremony travels to the Sydney Opera House for the concert at 7:30pm.

 - 7:30am: Fire arrives at Marrinawi Cove, transported from Me-mel (Goat Island).
 A procession will escort the fire from Marrinawi Cove to Walumil lawns.